Skip to Content

 Styles

 The styles module handles text styling.
-It provides a Style type that behaves like a string consisting of Select Graphic Rendition (SGR ) sequences, and can be used to customize the display of text in terminals that support them.
+It provides functions and classes that can be used to customize the display of text in terminals that support escape sequences .

-Styles are cumulative, i.e., they can be combined together depending on the kind of styling attribute.
-For instance, the style tf.bold can be combined with fg.green to render text in bold intensity with green foreground color.
+Styles are cumulative, i.e., they can be combined depending on the kind of styling attribute.
+For instance, tf.bold can be combined with fg.green to render text in bold intensity with green foreground color.

 In the next sections we present the various styling attributes available.